munificent/craftinginterpreters/book/chunks-of-bytecode.md

 to calling `malloc()`.

 The interesting cases are when both `oldSize` and `newSize` are not zero.
-Those tell to `realloc()` to resize the previously-allocated block.
+Those tell `realloc()` to resize the previously-allocated block.
 If the new size is smaller than the existing block of memory, it simply <span name="shrink">updates</span> the size of the block and returns the same pointer you gave it.
 If the new size is larger, it attempts to grow the existing block